Marinus Pharmaceuticals Announ - GuruFocus.com

-Marinus Pharmaceuticals, Inc. (Nasdaq: MRNS), a pharmaceutical company dedicated to the development of innovative therapeutics to treat seizure disorders, today announced that it has commenced an underwritten public offering of its securities.
-All of the securities to be sold in the offering are being offered by Marinus.
-In addition, Marinus expects to grant the underwriters a 30-day option to purchase up to an additional 15 percent of the number of securities offered in the public offering at the public offering price, less underwriting discounts and commissions.
+Marinus Pharmaceuticals, Inc. (Nasdaq: MRNS), a pharmaceutical company dedicated to the development of innovative therapeutics to treat seizure disorders, today announced the pricing of its underwritten public offering of 10,526,316 shares of its common stock at a public offering price of $4.75 per share, and, to certain investors in lieu of common stock, pre-funded warrants to purchase 2,105,264 shares of common stock at a price of $4.749 per pre-funded warrant, for gross proceeds of approximately $60 million, before deducting underwriting discounts and commissions and offering expenses payable by Marinus.
+The purchase price per share of each pre-funded warrant represents the per share public offering price for the common stock, minus the $0.001 per share exercise price of such pre-funded warrant.
+All of the shares and pre-funded warrants are being offered by Marinus.
+In addition, Marinus has granted the underwriters a 30-day option to purchase up to 1,894,737 additional shares of common stock at the public offering price, less underwriting discounts and commissions.
+The offering is expected to close on November 10, 2022, subject to satisfaction of customary closing conditions.

-SVB Securities, RBC Capital Markets and Cantor Fitzgerald & Co. are acting as joint bookrunners for the proposed offering.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+SVB Securities, RBC Capital Markets and Cantor Fitzgerald & Co. are acting as joint bookrunners for the offering.

 Marinus intends to use the net proceeds of the offering to continue to fund commercialization of ZTALMY® (ganaxolone) oral suspension CV, the development of its product candidates and for general corporate purposes, which may include working capital, capital expenditures, research and development expenditures, clinical trial expenditures, acquisitions of new technologies, products or businesses, and investments.